mage-os/mage-os-website/src/pages/blog/introducing-mage-os.md

 **Our Value Proposition**

-> "If the cake gets bigger, the whole ecosystem wins."
+> If the cake gets bigger, the whole ecosystem wins.

 We see the following value propositions for the five key pillars of our Magento ecosystem: